 Other Great Mangools Tools

 KWFinder is owned by Mangools which makes several SEO tools which are all included in the membership price.
-Here is an overview of the other tools offered by Mangools.
+In this KWFinder review, we also wanted to provide an overview of the other tools offered by Mangools.

 SERPChecker is a great tool that gives an quick overview of the authority and dominance of top SERPs for a particular keyword.
 This allows you to quickly analyze how competitive certain keywords are by seeing all of the sites that rank for that keyword.
 For marketing, SERPChecker can help you identify potential partners that you’ll want to reach out to who can provide powerful backlinks.
 You can even enter a domain to see how it compares to websites in the top results.